brookecrofts/Stock-analysis-VBAExcel/README.md

-# Analysis of budget information and polling statistics using Python
+# Analysis of stock information using Excel and VBA